John P. Lenich Earl Dunlap Distinguished Professor of Law

-Antitrust & Trade Regulation LAW 628/G; 3 CR HR
+Antitrust and Trade Regulation LAW 628/G; 3 CR HR

 The control of business activities through the antitrust laws.
 Areas of primary emphasis include monopolies, conspiracies in restraint of trade, boycotts, resale price maintenance, exclusive dealing and tying arrangements, territorial restrictions and mergers.